-Tip: The first step is to consider the big picture – otherwise you will get stuck in the weeds quickly.
+Consider the big picture – otherwise you will get stuck in the weeds quickly.
 The more you get caught up on unimportant details, the more time, money and effort you lose, making you susceptible to being distracted by the adverse party.

 Correct preservation is a workflow outside of our tool.
 In most cases, the strategy is up to the preservation advice of the attorney - they know where to find relevant sources of data.
-The team here at Digital WarRoom cannot understate the importance of identification, preservation and collection in litigation.
+The team here at Digital WarRoom cannot understate the importance of identification, preservation, and collection in litigation.
 You will significantly increase the success rate of your eDiscovery review by preserving and collecting from as many (relevant) data sources as possible.
-We start broad and funnel the documents into review, then mold your review corpus into a polished production.
+We start broad and funnel the files into review, then mold your review corpus into a polished production.

 In identification, did you consider different forms of email?
 A typical Outlook or Office 365 client can be exported into a PST.
 This is a container file that contains a significant amount of metadata on every email in your account.
 When a PST is dropped onto Digital WarRoom and processed, you will have access to information that may not have been previously viewable.
 For example, if someone was Bcc’d, their name will populate in the corresponding column in DWR.